Skip to main content

 Request Information

-Why minor in communication?
+Why minor in Communication?

 Effective communication skills are fundamental to any human endeavor, and they're essential for practically any career.
 Whether your interests focus on advertising and public relations, social media or another emerging medium, a minor in Communication from UND will set you apart.